 Mardi Gras Balls

 Some large parades produce an indoor extravaganza the night of their parade.
-This is a wonderful way to experience Mardi Gras!
-Everyone dresses formally, enjoys the parade, entertainment, and food all night long!
-See re-broadcasts of one of these live "compucasts"--right here on the web!
+This is a wonderful way to experience Mardi Gras.
+Everyone dresses formally and enjoys the parade, entertainment, and food all night long.
+See these re-broadcasts!